padok-team/Padok-Stack/docker/README.md

 We will proceed in 2 steps :

-1. Init a BAM stack, using the BAM method and repo (Careful: we won't use all steps of the BAM method)
+1. **Init a BAM stack**, using the BAM method and repo (Careful: we won't use all steps of the BAM method)
-2. Add / modify the required files so that the stack will run in Docker
+2. **Add / modify the required files** so that the stack will run in Docker

 ## About multpiple Git repos and their naming